-Franklin Savings Bank recently awarded $15,600 in scholarships to 18 seniors from seven area high schools located in the bank’s primary marketplace to include Franklin High School, Gilford High School, Goffstown High School, Merrimack High School, Merrimack Valley High School, Newfound Regional High School, and Winnisquam Regional High School.
-Presented to graduates during awards night, the scholarships were awarded through the FSB Scholarship Fund.
+Fifteen high school graduates were bestowed a total of $14,600 in scholarships on behalf of the FSB Scholarship Fund.
+The awards were presented to seniors from seven area high schools located in the bank’s primary market area, including Franklin High School, Gilford High School, Goffstown High School, Merrimack High School, Merrimack Valley High School, Newfound Regional High School, and Winnisquam Regional High School.

 Is As Easy As 1.2.3